jehcriss42/QaCodeChallenge/README.md

 7) It is possible to update empty body in PUT /Product (GET and PUT for /Product{id} works in the same way)
 8) It is possibe to update a product which does not exist
 9) Because it can be performed POST with empty values new items is registered which cannot be removed

+### Consideration about Load Test

+1) Because of the bugs with the endpoints load test could cause a huge inconsistency in the Database.